SeSodesa/plussa-weto-automaattitarkistus/README.md

 Plussa- ja WETO-järjestelmien automaattitarkistukseen liittyviä paketteja ja dokumentaatiota.
 Tämä on tarkoitus rakentaa Plussan [apluslms/course-templates](https://github.com/apluslms/course-templates) kurssipohjan päälle, jos vaikka tämä haluttaisiin laittaa tulevaisuudessa Plussaan saataville.
-Toisaalta tämämahdollistaa myös Plussamuotoisten tehtävien toiminnan tarkistamisen paikallisesti.
+Toisaalta Plussan kurssipohjan päälle rakentaminen mahdollistaa myös Plussamuotoisten tehtävien toiminnan tarkistamisen paikallisesti.
+Alla on lyhyesti sekä Plussan, että WETOn käyttöönottoon liittyvää dokumentaatiota.

-## A course template for A-plus learning environment
+## Plussa: A course template for A-plus learning environment

 This is a codebase which teaches how to make a new course on [A+ e-learning system](https://github.com/Aalto-LeTech/a-plus>).
 A+ is currently used on many computer science courses on Aalto University.

-## Installation
+### Installation

 This tutorial is tested with Aalto Ubuntu Linux environment and it probably works on any Unix / Linux / Mac environment.
 It is assumed that you already have